 Naturally, coming from Academia, Research Gate falls for the same credential dependence trap.

 Ideally, a StackExchange thread contains a question and multiple answers ranked by quality.
 Sometimes it has comments, which can also be upvoted.
 However, these are not incentivised with reputation, unlike answers and questions.
 You can think of them as sticky notes to be removed and incorporated into the question.
-If those comments get unwieldy, you go to chat rooms available on each site to discuss with low-latency the dispute you have about the question.
+If those comments get unwieldy, chat rooms are available on each site for brief, low-latency discussion.
 If you want to discuss the direction of the site itself, there’s a “meta” site.
 For example, if you want to discuss whether Freud should be on-topic for

 psychology.stackexchange.com, you post in

-With Quora, the comments are hidden by default and are hidden underneath a speech bubble icon and are nested.
+With Quora, the comments are hidden by default underneath a speech bubble icon and are nested.
 That means there’s a whole other discussion going on here to be sucked into, when all I wanted was an answer.

 Research Gate takes the opposite position and allows for no feedback for questions to help with clarification.